 External and internal awards for UFZ scientists

-On this page you can find information about our UFZ award winners that were honoured for their outstanding achievements in research, knowledge and technology transfer.
+On this page we present you our UFZ award winners that were honoured for their outstanding achievements in research, knowledge and technology transfer.

 The City of Leipzig, the University of Leipzig and the Saxon Academy of Sciences in Leipzig award this prize usually every two years for work that meets the highest scientific standards and consolidates Leipzig's reputation as a city of science with a nationally and internationally important research and educational landscape.
 In April, Prof. Klaus-Dieter Kopinke, Head of the Department of Environmental Engineering, received the award in the Old City Hall of Leipzig.